Expensify/App/docs/articles/expensify-classic/connect-credit-cards/Assign-Company-Cards.md

 To completely remove the card connection, unassign every card from the list and then refresh the page.

 *Note: If expenses are Processing and then rejected, they will also be deleted when they're returned to an Open state, as the card they're linked to no longer exists.*

+{% include faq-begin.md %}

+**My Commercial Card Feed is set up.
+Why is a specific card not coming up when I try to assign it to an employee?**

+Cards will appear in the dropdown when they are activated and have at least one posted transaction.
+If the card is activated and has been used for a while and you're still not seeing it, reach out to your Account Manager or message concierge@expensify.com for further assistance.

+{% include faq-end.md %}